 Unfortunately, if you’re not familiar with the building trades, it’s not always easy to know which professional is suited for the job you’re planning to undertake.
-Before you start scheduling consultations and appointments, take a bit of time to familiarise yourself with a professional building inspector versus a structural engineer, so you’ll know who to call.
+You may have a number of questions such as ‘what does a building inspector look for?‘ or ‘what does a structural engineer do?‘.
+So before you start scheduling consultations and appointments, take a bit of time to familiarise yourself with a professional building inspector versus a structural engineer, so you’ll know who to call.

-A professional building inspector will come out to your property in order to check specific areas of concern, based upon a pre-defined criteria.
+A professional building inspector will come out to your property in order to check specific areas of concern, based upon pre-defined criteria.
 When the inspection is completed, you’ll get a full inspection report detailing the inspector’s findings.
 Unless you specify otherwise, most building inspections are a comprehensive evaluation designed to give you more information about the condition of the entire property, from drainage to potential structural faults.

-In most cases, a structural engineer should only be called in when fault has been found with a building’s underlying structure, or there’s concern about potential problems.
+In most cases, a structural engineer should only be called in when a fault has been found with a building’s underlying structure, or there’s concern about potential problems.
 In fact, most structural engineers will only come to evaluate a property when a builder or professional building inspector has recommended their highly specialised service.

-As a general rule, a professional building inspector is your first line of defence, and will take a broad view of the property overall to determine whether or not the attentions of a structural engineer are warranted.
+As a general rule, a professional building inspector is your first line of defence and will take a broad view of the property overall to determine whether or not the attentions of a structural engineer are warranted.
 Occasionally, potential areas of fault discovered by a building inspector will be severe enough to fall outside of the acceptable limits for building codes or Australian Standards.
 Should this be the case, working with a structural engineer will often be the next step.

 Houspect Building Inspections – Buy, Build, Invest and Sell with Confidence